sonic-net/SONiC/doc/bum_storm_control/bum_storm_control_hld.md

 # 1 Feature Overview
 A traffic storm occurs when packets flood the LAN, creating excessive traffic and degrading network performance.
 The type of traffic can be Broadcast, Unknown-unicast or unknown-Multicast (BUM).
 The storm-control feature allows the user to limit the amount of BUM traffic admitted to the system.
-This can be achieved by configuring the type of storm (Broadcast or Unknown-unicast or unknown-Multicast) and the corresponding bits per second (bps) parameter on a given physical interface.
+This can be achieved by configuring the type of storm (Broadcast or Unknown-unicast or unknown-Multicast) and the corresponding kilo bits per second (kbps) parameter on a given physical interface.
 Traffic that exceeds the configured rate will be dropped.
 Unknown-multicast traffic consists of all multicast traffic which donot match any of the statically configured or dynamically learned multicast groups.